 Our base of customers represents a significant opportunity for further sales expansion.
-As of March 31, 2023, we had approximately 2,910 customers with annual run-rate revenue, or ARR, of \$100,000 or more, representing 85% of our ARR, up from 2,250 customers as of March 31, 2022, representing 85% of our ARR.
+As of September 30, 2023, we had approximately 3,130 customers with annual run-rate revenue, or ARR, of \$100,000 or more, representing 86% of our ARR, up from 2,600 customers as of September 30, 2022, representing 85% of our ARR.
 We monitor our number of customers with ARR of \$100,000 or more, and believe it is useful to investors, as an indicator of our ability to grow the number of customers that are exceeding this ARR threshold.
 We define ARR as the annual run-rate revenue of subscription agreements from all customers at a point in time.
 We calculate ARR by taking the monthly run-rate revenue, or MRR, and multiplying it by 12.
 MRR for each month is calculated by aggregating, for all customers during that month, monthly revenue from committed contractual amounts, additional usage, usage from subscriptions for a committed contractual amount of usage that is delivered as used and monthly subscriptions.
-We updated the definition of MRR as of the quarter ended September 30, 2021 to capture usage from subscriptions with committed contractual amounts and applied this change retrospectively.
 ARR and MRR should be viewed independently of revenue, and do not represent our revenue under GAAP on a monthly or annualized basis, as they are operating metrics that can be impacted by contract start and end dates and renewal rates.
 ARR and MRR are not intended to be replacements or forecasts of revenue.

 A further indication of the propensity of our customer relationships to expand over time is our dollar-based net retention rate, which compares our ARR from the same set of customers in one period, relative to the year-ago period.
-As of each of March 31, 2023 and 2022, our trailing 12-month dollar-based net retention rate was above 130%.
+As of September 30, 2023, our trailing 12-month dollar-based net retention rate was slightly below 120%.
+As of September 30, 2022, our trailing 12-month dollar-based net retention rate was above 130%.
 We calculate dollar-based net retention rate as of a period end by starting with the ARR from the cohort of all customers as of 12 months prior to such period-end, or the Prior Period ARR.
 We then calculate the ARR from these same customers as of the current period-end, or the Current Period ARR.
 Current Period ARR includes any expansion and is net of contraction or attrition over the last 12 months but excludes ARR from new customers in the current period.
 We then divide the total Current Period ARR by the total Prior Period ARR to arrive at the point-in-time dollar-based net retention rate.
-We then calculate the weighted average of the trailing 12-month point-in-time dollar-based net retention rates, to arrive at the trailing 12-month dollar-based net retention rate has declined.
+We then calculate the weighted average of the trailing 12-month point-in-time dollar-based net retention rates, to arrive at the trailing 12-month dollar-based net retention rate.
+As the growth of our business has decelerated in recent quarters, our trailing 12-month dollar-based net retention rate has declined.